 Diamond tip microdermabrasion is a treatment more akin to abrasion, with the diamonds being scraped across small sections of the skin to grate away dead and damaged skin, like a grater gently grating away the skin of a cucumber.
 Once the skin has been exfoliated away, a vacuum tool is used to suction away dead cells.

-#3 - Microdermabrasion by Scrubbing with Creams A variety of creams on the market are dubbed microdermabrasion creams, such as cream scrubs by The Body Shop®, the Microdermabrasion Scrub by Derma E® and others found on Amazon®.
+#3 - Microdermabrasion by Scrubbing with Creams A variety of creams on the market are dubbed microdermabrasion creams, such as cream scrubs by The Body Shop®, the Microdermabrasion Scrub by Derma E® and others available online.
 The microdermabrasion creams boast a “crystal blend” of ingredients like Dead Sea salt, volcanic sand or other micro-sized garnet exfoliating particles that seek to thoroughly exfoliate dull skin, buff away imperfections and improve the uneven pigmentation found on various skin types.

 While some creams and scrubs are well reviewed and are generally less expensive than visiting a spa or cosmetic treatment center, the results will not be as dramatic as a real microdermabrasion session administered by a skin care professional.
 Be wary of any topical products that claim to achieve the same results as a professional, in-office treatment.